Dorothy Hamilton Brush

-Dorothy Hamilton Brush (14 March 1894 – 4 June 1968) was a birth control advocate, women's rights advocate and author.
+Dorothy Hamilton Brush (March 14, 1894 – June 4, 1968) was a birth control advocate, women's rights advocate and author.
 She worked with Margaret Sanger and the birth control movement and wrote plays, travel articles, and books (the latter with Walter S. Hayward.)

 Early life and education

 Dorothy Hamilton Brush was born on March 14, 1894, to Walter James Hamilton, a lawyer, and Mary Jane Adams.
 She had two sisters, Gladys and Margaret, the latter of whom went on to become an actress most famous for portraying the Wicked Witch of the West in The Wizard of Oz.
-They grew up in Cleveland and Brush went to school at the Hathaway Brown School.
+They grew up in Cleveland, Ohio, and Brush went to school at the Hathaway Brown School.

 Brush attended Smith College where she was very active, serving as a delegate to the YWCA Silver Bay Camp in New York, as a house president, and as a Student Adviser.
 She also participated in a number of clubs and societies, including the Alpha Society, Il Tricolore, Blue Pencil, and the Debating Union.
 She wrote short stories and other works and served on the editing staff for a variety of college publications such as the Monthly Board, the Weekly Board, and the Class Book Board.
 During her junior year Brush was the class historian.
 She wrote the "History of Junior Year" for her class in the 1917 yearbook, as well as the words for the Ivy Song and for "Alma Mater."

 She graduated from Smith College in 1917.